 Warm, Water-proof Hiking Shoes

 There’s can be a lot of mud and/or snow on the Banff hiking trails in spring.
-At a minimum, you’ll want to wear a good pair of waterproof hiking shoes or hiking boots – we recommend leaving your everyday shoes at home.
+At a minimum, you’ll want to wear a good pair of waterproof hiking shoes or hiking boots.
+For hiking in Banff in spring, we recommend leaving your everyday shoes at home.

 If your spring hike in Banff has any elevation gain or is on the north-side of a mountain, you stand a good chance of encountering snow or ice.
 If so, consider bringing traction devices (like micro-spikes) to slip over your hiking shoes.